Meet Our Team

 Meet Rhea Valerie Tagoe, our Events Officer.

-Rhea Valerie Tagoe brings valuable experience from both the Ghanaian and UK legal sectors, blending a global perspective with a deep commitment to community empowerment.
-Her work reflects her belief that collaboration and representation are essential to creating meaningful change within the legal field.
+Rhea brings valuable experience from both the Ghanaian and UK legal sectors, combining a global perspective with a commitment to community empowerment.

 -